N11 highway

 National Route 11 (N11) is an 18 km major primary route that forms part of the Philippine highway network.
-It is a component and the main route of Circumferential Road 5 (C-5), connecting the cities of Taguig, Makati, Pasig and Quezon.
+It is a component and the main route of Circumferential Road 5 (C-5), connecting the cities of Taguig, Pasig and Quezon City.

 History

 When the routes were assigned by the Department of Public Works and Highways, the segment of Circumferential Road 5 (C-5) from Taguig to Quezon City, except for its at-grade section below the Bagong Ilog Flyover in Pasig, was assigned as N11.
-These roads under C-5 include the Carlos P. Garcia Avenue, Eulogio Rodriguez Jr. Avenue, Bonny Serrano Avenue, and Katipunan Avenue.
+These roads under C-5 include Carlos P. Garcia Avenue, Eulogio Rodriguez Jr. Avenue, Bonny Serrano Avenue, and Katipunan Avenue.

 Route description

 The route's northern terminus starts from a route change from N129 while making a junction on C.P.
 Garcia Avenue, a tertiary road in Barangay U.P.
 Campus, Quezon City.
-It traverses to the cities of Quezon, Pasig, Makati and Taguig.
+It traverses to the Quezon City, Pasig, and Taguig.
 In Quezon City, the highway then follows Katipunan Avenue's at-grade section parallel to the Katipunan/Aurora Flyover, classified as a tertiary road that carries traffic crossing N59.
-In Pasig, the highway is then carried by the Bagong Ilog Flyover in Pasig as it parallels another C-5 route (N141) below the flyover.
+Later, it follows the Libis Tunnel, Libis Flyover, and the at-grade section of C-5 as it transitions from Katipunan Avenue to Eulogio Rodriguez Jr. Avenue via Bonny Serrano Avenue.
+In Pasig, the highway is carried by the Bagong Ilog Flyover as it parallels another C-5 route (N141) below the flyover.
 Upon leaving Taguig, the route meets the respective interchanges of C-5 Southlink Expressway and South Luzon Expressway (SLEX) before its southern terminus at the East Service Road, a frontage road of the Skyway At-Grade section of SLEX.